GoogleChrome/developer.chrome.com/site/en/docs/extensions/migrating/publish-mv3/index.md

 ## Keep the current set of features {: #keep-features }

-When publishing your Manifest V3 extension for the first time, we recommend not adding extra functionality.
-This way, you can minimize the chances of unexpected issues or bugs.
+When migrating to Manifest V3 extension, we recommend not adding extra functionality.
+This way, you can minimize the chances of unexpected issues or bugs unrelated to the migration.
 If new features require new permissions, it may [trigger a warning][perm-warn], which means your extension may be disabled until the user enables it again.

 <figure>
     {% Img src="image/BhuKGJaIeLNPW9ehns59NfwqKxF2/tQgKKMKbzmCzwBEAoatX.gif", alt="ALT_TEXT_HERE", width="496", height="388" %}